DroneBridge/ESP32/README.md

 First download the latest release from this repository.
 [You can find them here](https://github.com/DroneBridge/ESP32/releases).

-There are many multiple ways on how to flash the firmware.
+There are multiple ways how to flash the firmware.
 **[For further info please check the wiki!](https://github.com/DroneBridge/ESP32/wiki/Flashing-DroneBridge-for-ESP32)**

 ## Wiring